 Can you send us a new copy of the invoice,

-If you believe that we made a mistake with the contents of the invoice (for example: we charged you for equipment that was not delivered), please write to tt-ops _at_ ripe _dot_ net.
+If you believe that we made a mistake with the contents of the invoice (for example: we charged you for equipment that was not delivered), please write.

 In all cases, please mention the number of your test-box and the number of the invoice.

 - Why did you include VAT on our invoice?

 Even though most customers in the EU are do not have to pay VAT, local regulations force us to charge VAT unless they have provided us with a valid EU VAT number.
 To avoid being charged VAT at all, please mail us your EU VAT number.